devopsdays/devopsdays-web/content/events/2023-washington-dc/sponsor-info.md

 **How many people will be attending the conference?**

-We are expecting 550-600 people at the conference.
+We are expecting 300 - 350 people at the conference.

 **What are the demographics of the attendees?**

 DevOpsDays conferences typically attract software, operations, infosec, QA, and build engineers, as well as architects and technology managers.
-From voluntary attendee data, 22% had VP or Director-level titles, 17% had senior level titles, and over 85% had technical roles.

-These folks are attending to learn and to share learnings about the DevOps movement.
+These folks are attending to your learn and to share learnings about the DevOps movement.
 They most appreciate sponsors who engage with them with that in mind.

 **Will sponsors get an email list of attendees?
 Do we get a dedicated email blast?**

 No, we will not be sending out a formalized list.

-Platinum and Gold sponsors will have their logos in all conference emails to participants.
+Sponsors will have their logos in all conference emails to participants.
 We cannot send out emails on behalf of sponsors and will not share contact information or lists of attendee names.

+We are considering follow-up email to our attendees after the event.
+If you are interested in have a Sponsor Blurb/Update in that newsletter, please discuss with us at the event.

 **When can we pick our booth spot?**